 Although the rate of tooth decay has decreased for most Americans over the last 40 years, tooth decay remains the most common chronic disease in both children and adults.
 Nationally, 92% of adults 20 to 64 have had cavities in their permanent teeth.
-Locally, 64% of Arizona third-graders have had a cavity.
+Locally, 60% of children in Arizona have had at least one cavity.

 While tooth decay is preventable, many oral health experts believe that the health of your teeth depends on a combination of genetics and your dental hygiene habits.